Teaching Resources

-These are lecture slides I use in class (used in conjunction with an iPad and I draw on the slides themselves).
+These are lecture slides I use in class (used in conjunction with an iPad where I would annotate and draw on the slides themselves).

 Lectures 2-6 (Micro: Opportunity costs, and Markets)